bdurand/us_geo/README.md

 ### Metropolitan Division

-The largest CBSAs (New York, Chicago, etc.) are split into metropolitan divisions.
+The largest CBSAs (New York, Chicago, etc.) are further split into metropolitan divisions based around the largest regional cities.

 ### County (or county equivalent)

 Basic organizational unit of states and territories.
 The actual name of the unit can vary depending on the state (i.e. parishes is Louisiana).

-County data is only provided for states, the District of Columbia, Puerto Rico.
-It is not provided for other U.S. territories.
+This also includes cities that are independent of any county.

 ### County Subdivision